-This cozy mystery is a paperback edition was published by Berkley Prime Crime on August 1, 2006 and has 247 pages.
+cozy mystery that was published by Berkley Prime Crime on August 1, 2006 and has 247 pages.

 Explore it on Goodreads or Amazon.

-Other books by this author include On What Grounds, Through the Grinder, Latte Trouble
+Other books by this author which I have reviewed include On What Grounds, Through the Grinder, Latte Trouble

 Fourth in the Coffeeshop Mystery series revolving around the manager of the Village Blend, an independent coffeeshop in Greenwich Village, New York.